 We hope that you find this web-page gives you a taste of the learning planned for this half term.
 The children have come back after the Easter break full of enthusiasm and are already working really hard!

 Year 4 will continue to receive spelling homework each Monday to be completed over the week and handed in on the Friday of the same week.
 This reinforces the work completed in our (usually) daily spelling sessions.

 Reading with your child is the most important thing you can do to support your child’s learning!
 We are continuing with our class reading challenge, and would like each child to continue to read 5 pages from their reading book each night to an adult, who then signs their reading record.
-The books are checked each morning and the children move along one ‘block’ of a pyramid on our display board in the classroom (linking to our Egypt theme) with a little treat given when they land on a multiple of 5 (5,10,15, 20 etc.).
+The books are checked each morning and the children move along one section of a river on our display board in the classroom (linking to our Rivers theme) with a little treat given when they land on a multiple of 5 (5,10,15, 20 etc.).
 Reading over the weekend counts as moving one block.
 This was very successful last term and a big thank you to all the parents, carers, grandparents and children for their hard work and support with this!

-The children complete times-table activities in class most days, but as reinforcement each Friday the children are given a specific times-table to revise for a test the following Friday (which they may note down in their reading records ).
+The children complete times-table activities in class most days, but as reinforcement each Friday the children are given a specific times-table with division facts to revise for a test the following Friday (which they may note down in their reading records ).
 There are various free apps, worksheets and resources to support children in learning their times-tables online, which parents may find useful.
 There are times-table activities on Purple Mash too.
 Printed times-table worksheets can be provided on request.

 Please read the Friday Newsletter, which will inform you of all forthcoming events and other important information.